 The Ultimate Guide to Making Bubble Tea

 One of my favorite treats is bubble tea.
-Whether it is an outing to our favorite bubble tea shop, or making my own at home
+Whether it is an outing to our favorite bubble tea shop, or making my own at home.

 What is Bubble Tea?

-Origins of Bubble Tea
+History of Bubble Tea

 Ingredients